modular/modular/KGEN/docs/MojoREPL.md

 `fn` one.
 This shouldn't have much if any significance for most user code, but is a potential foot-gun that devs should be aware of.

-## Configuration

-### Environment Variables

-- `MOJO_JUPYTER_LOG_FILE`: Setting this will cause the jupyter notebook kernel to log to the file specified.
-We recommend providing an absolute path here.
-If this is unspecified, the kernel simply logs to the stderr.
-- `MOJO_JUPYTER_JSON_LOGS`: Setting this will cause the jupyter notebook kernel to produce logs in JSON format instead of plain text.

 ## Debugging Compiler Issues

 Debugging compiler issues within the REPL environment is much different from